-Distribution: Mostly west of the Cascade summits, British Columbia to California
+Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California

 Habitat: Wet meadows and moist woods, sea level to mid-elevations in the mountains